stv707/container_labs/exercises/day1/5-volumes/README.md

 <html><body><h1>It works!</h1></body></html>
 $
 ```
+>> You can also use web browser to check http://localhost

 This is the default `index.html` file included with a new Apache 2.4 installation.
 Let's replace this HTML file with new content.